replicatedhq/kots.io/content/reference/template-functions/static-context.md

 ```go
 func Namespace() string
 ```
-Namespace returns the Kubernetes namespace for the associated pod.
+Namespace returns the Kubernetes namespace that the KOTS application belongs to.
 ```yaml
 '{{repl Namespace}}'
 ```